 First, you may access Form I-90 from the USCIS website.
-You will also need to review the 10-page instructions from the same page.
-Although there is a USCIS filing fee (typically $450) when you submit Form I-90, there is no cost to obtain the form.
+You will also need to review the 13-page instructions from the same page.
+Although there is a USCIS filing fee when you submit Form I-90, there is no cost to obtain the form.
 Many people can prepare the form by themselves.
-However, mistakes and omissions can result in costly delays.
-Read more about the 3 big problems associated not having a valid green card.
+However, mistakes and omissions can result in costly delays or even denials.
+USCIS denies about 50,000 applications a year.

 Alternatively, you may prepare the form online at CitizenPath.com.
-Our simple, step-by-step instructions guide you through the form and provide you with helpful information to assist you.
+Our simple, step-by-step instructions guide you through the form.
 If there’s a problem, CitizenPath will alert you.
-Upon completing the form, CitizenPath will provide you a ready-to-sign copy of the application.
+Upon answering the questions on CitizenPath, we will provide you a ready-to-sign copy of the application.
 In addition to your prepared form, CitizenPath provides you with a set of personalized filing instructions.
 Our filing instructions are customized to your answers in the application so you know what to do for your specific situation.
 The filing instructions provide detailed directions on supporting documents, how to organize your application, and where to mail it.

-CitizenPath.com was created by immigration attorneys, and we guarantee that USCIS will accept your Form I-90.
+CitizenPath was created by immigration attorneys, and we guarantee that USCIS will approve your Form I-90.
 Try it for free.
-No payment is necessary until you are completely finished.
+You won’t have to pay until you are completely finished.

 Step 3: Gather Documents and Mail with Form I-90

 Once you have prepared Form I-90, you will also need to gather specific documents and your payment to submit with Form I-90.
 If you downloaded the form from USCIS, be sure to download the instructions as well.
 The instructions will detail the documents that should accompany your green card replacement.

 If you use CitizenPath, the filing instructions will provide a simple check list of documents for you to include.
 Regardless of which method you use, you will need to send a filing fee to USCIS.
 In some cases, USCIS will waive the fee.